swiss/e-collecting-hackathon-team8/README.md

 #### Step 1: Use Case — Steeet Signature Collection
 We model and implement the digitization of the signature collection process, integrating:
-- Citizen authentication via decentralized identities
+- Digitization of signature collection in the street
-- Real-time signature verification
+- Real-time verification of electronic signatures
-- Immutable data recording
+- Complementarity with “paper” solutions

 #### Step 2: Analysis of the 10 Hackathon Themes
 We evaluate each theme by identifying: